To celebrate my birthday, I wanted to do something different. Something big. Something I had dreamt of doing for years.

 And that's exactly how the trip turned out.
 Unforgettable, filled with so much gratitude and excitement.

 As you get older, you learn to appreciate the special moments spent with your loved ones a bit more.
 There's nobody else I'd rather see the world and celebrate a new chapter in my life, than with these three right here.
-My family!

 One of our first stops in Dubai was visiting it's downtown centerpiece, the Burj Khalifa.
 At over 2,716.5 ft and more than 160 stories, this skyscraper holds the record of being the tallest building in the world!

 The views from the observation deck, At the Top- which is also the largest in the world- provides the most stunning and breathtaking views of this rich city.

 Nestled at the bottom of the Burj Khalifia, is the Armani Hotel, the world's first hotel designed and developed by Giorgio Armani.

 Everything about this hotel reflects pure elegance and sophistication.
 I can't even imagine what the price for a room there a night would be .
 But by just looking at the cars parked outside, my guess would be: outrageously expensive!